 let result = condition ? function_yes() : function_no();

-In the previous example, the functions have value but do not perform actions.
-It is still functional programming, but less than before.
+In the previous example, the functions return values but do not perform actions.
+It is still functional programming, but less so than before.

-If in this example, instead of returning a value, we perform actions, it would no longer be functional.
+If in this example, instead of returning a value, we performed actions, it would no longer be functional.
 For example, the following,

 function function_yes() {